OscarArcos/zemoga-vote-app/README.md

 `$ cd Zemoga-back`

+Nevertheless, you can find a deployed version in the following [link](https://zemoga-back.vercel.app/api/people "link").

 **Front end** 💻

 The front end is built with [Nuxt.js](https://nuxtjs.org/ "Nuxt.js") which is a Vue.js framework that helps us and make it easy the management of data states and more specs.
 Also, the css preprocessor called sass is being used for the main html styles.